bobalu113/panterasbox/_posts/2015-06-24-an-interview-question.md

 >
 >    Tourist: Starts in the hostel.
 For players uninterested in a structured advancement tract, or that like to code in a variety of different spaces.
 Might lead nowhere, but still appeal to contractors, or players trying to earn experience faster.
 >
 >    Homeless: Starts on the bus.
-For players who are creatively-minded, or coders trying to market themselves as distinct from the other classes.
+For players who are creative problem solvers, or coders trying to market themselves as distinct from the other classes.
 Would-be entrepreneurs might choose this path, or engineers that have fallen out of demand.
 Advancement is more challenging than the other classes, but this path could potentially lead to bigger rewards.
 >
 > The question is this.
 Which one are you?
 Wouldn't you want to know which one someone else is before you work with them?